3 Reasons Why Dirt On Your Wedding Dress makes better photos

 Let me tell you this: unless you did jump in said mud puddle or frog pond before the ceremony (I'd still be on board with this - just sayin'!), no one's gonna notice.
 People will be busy looking at you walking down the aisle smiling, crying through the ceremony and having a good time afterwards.
 Sometimes the ceremony takes places in a low light location like a church, meaning only people sitting on the aisle will get a full view on you - and your hems.
 I promise, no one is going to question a few stains, because it's not a big deal.
 Try to think of every wedding you have ever attended... have you noticed dirt on the dress?
 No?
 Because you enjoyed the moment!
 And if so - is that what you remember from this entire day?
 At the end of the day, EVERY dress gets dirty - no matter how much caution you take - and it's fine.

 What we remember is how we shared that day with our loved ones, the whole experience of the wedding day.
 If in doubt - ask a married friend.
 Whether it's just the two of you or together with your wedding guests - a little dirt on that gown is not what matters in the end.
-In fact, a little dirt on that dress is going to make for super epic photos and a carefree wedding day.
+In fact, a little dirt on that dress is going to make for super epic and dynamic photos and a carefree wedding day.
 And your man?
 I promise you that as well: He's going to love you even more for being so totally cool with it.

 My advice: Own that dress!